 Our loan committee will use specified loan qualification criteria to screen borrowers for the loans we collateralize.
 To the extent the screening is ineffective, we may suffer losses from borrowers who were not good loan candidates and are unable to repay their loans.

-We rely on the New Mexico Educators Federal Credit Union to process and administer the loans we collateralize.
+We rely on the Nusenda Credit Union to process and administer the loans we collateralize.

 Our business is subject to regulation, which may become more onerous over time.